The Science Behind Belief and Why Our Thoughts Create Our Reality

 Step Three - Affirm, affirm, affirm!

-Step Four - Find evidence to support it and this will reinfornce that belief.
+Step Four - Find evidence to support it and this will reinforce that belief.

 Some of the Science behind Belief…